rutefig/sporty-achievers/README.md

 * Create, compile & deploy  smart contracts to EVM-compatible chain incl. polygon Mumbai, Celo, Sepolia, Linea, using Hardhat.
 * Using Hyperlane for bridging
 * Create, compile, and deploy a Subgraph to The Graph's Hosted Service.
-* Build a Subgraph that indexes data from a smart contract to query blockchain data to the dapp.
+* Fetch NFTs data with Airstack
 * Learn to use Biconomy: Social account / Account abstraction for login and authentication
-* Learn to use Push Protocol to send notifications once a payment is made
+* Use EAS for proving off-chain attestations

 Deliverables: